Johan1us/rasa-1/docs/nlu/training-data-format.rst

 .. code-block:: md

     ## intent:search
-    - in the center of [NYC]{"entity": "city", "value": "New York City")
+    - in the center of [NYC]{"entity": "city", "value": "New York City"}
     - in the centre of [New York City](city)